bormaxi8080/osint-timeline/DRAFT.md

 Powerglot encodes offensive powershell scripts using polyglots .
 Offensive security tool useful for stego-malware, privilege escalation, lateral movement, reverse shell, etc: https://github.com/mindcrypt/powerglot

+Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux: https://github.com/Bin-Huang/chatbox

 "Bob the Smuggler": a tool that leverages HTML Smuggling Attack and allows you to create HTML files with embedded 7z/zip archives.
 The tool would compress your binary (EXE/DLL) into 7z/zip file format, then XOR encrypt the archive and then hides inside PNG/GIF image file format (Image Polyglots).: https://github.com/TheCyb3rAlpha/BobTheSmuggler

 LOLSpoof - An interactive shell to spoof some LOLBins command line: https://github.com/itaymigdal/LOLSpoof